 10. Abolition of forced adolescence.
 An end to compulsory government education.
 Emancipation of children by examination.

-When, in the course of development, liberal-provoked antagonisms have disappeared, and all economic affairs have been distributed in the hands of a vast association of the whole nation, the public power will lose its exclusive political character and dissipate into the economic and moral/cultural sectors.
+When, in the course of development, liberal-provoked antagonisms have disappeared, and all economic affairs have been distributed in the hands of a vast association of the whole nation, the social power will lose its exclusive political character and dissipate into the economic and moral/cultural sectors.
 Overweening political power, properly so called, is merely the organized power of the liberal elite for oppressing all others.

-In place of the old liberal hegemony, with its groups and group antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all.
+In place of the old liberal hegemony, with its tribalisms and group antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all.

 IV.
 POSITION OF THE CONSERVATIVES IN RELATION TO THE LIBERAL ELITE

 The conservatives fight for immediate aims; the liberal elite fight at every opportunity for the expansion of the welfare state and its political patronage and corruption.
 The conservatives never cease, for a single instant, to instill into conservatives and moderates the clearest possible recognition of the hostile antagonism between liberals and the rest of America.